djma-blog-code/minikube-nginx/README.md

 ## TODO

-- from linting changes `readOnlyRootFilesystem` and `runAsUser` cause and issue in the container startup as nginx needs read-write to the root filesystem (see:[Issue #416 docker-nginx](https://github.com/nginxinc/docker-nginx/issues/416 "Issue #416 docker-nginx") ).
+- from linting changes `readOnlyRootFilesystem` and `runAsUser` cause an issue in the container startup as nginx needs read-write to the root filesystem (see:[Issue #416 docker-nginx](https://github.com/nginxinc/docker-nginx/issues/416 "Issue #416 docker-nginx") ).
 Will come back to this no doubt as it is a security issue and will need fixing.

   ```
   /docker-entrypoint.sh: Launching /docker-entrypoint.d/10-listen-on-ipv6-by-default.sh